“The key to mold control is moisture control.”

 -U.S. Environmental Protection Agency 1

-Mold thrives in warm, damp places, and can spread quickly in buildings lacking humidity control.
-Mold is often only associated with wet climates, but no rental property is immune from a mold outbreak.
+According to Ron Leshnower “a top environmental hazard, mold thrives in warm, damp places, and often grows with ventilation and humidity problems.
+Although mold is often associated with buildings in wet climates, no rental property is immune from a mold outbreak.”2

-Proactively avoid the costly cleanup bills associated with mold cleanup, remediation, and lawsuits.
-Mold grows when moisture is present.
-Weather conditions combined with occupant behavior can widely impact the amount of moisture in the air.
-Landlords can enforce certain rules such as no pet or no smoking policies but controlling the amount of moisture produced is not as tangible.
+Avoid the costly cleanup bills associated with mold cleanup, remediation, and lawsuits.
+The Landlords Response to Mold, by Reid C. Wilson states that “mold cannot be stopped unless the moisture is stopped.”3 Weather conditions combined with occupant behavior can widely impact the amount of moisture in the air.
+Landlords can enforce certain rules such as no pet or no-smoking policies but controlling the amount of moisture produced is not as tangible.

 Moisture Generated Daily